camerond/camerondaigle/posts/three-types-of-meetings.md

 In my world (product design), this looks like a product designer suddenly whipping open Figma and doing a little "how about now?" dance mid-meeting.
-Even if that designer is _awesome_ and the feedback they're getting is _perfect_, they're eating up everyone else's time, who now have to wait their turn as pixels get pushed around, or join into the ad-hoc design session, which is now at risk of being incredibly messy.
+Even if that designer is _awesome_ and the feedback they're getting is _perfect_, now everyone else is having to wait their turn as pixels get pushed around – a literal case of design by committee.

 Dialogue is fine!
 Conversations are great.
 Feedback should be recieved, recorded and followed up on.
-But once you start _deciding_ things – whether you're moving a mockup around or just tweaking a slide or a document, you've now **devolved** your feedback meeting into a **Bad Feedback Meeting That's Actually A Surprise Decision Meeting.**
+But once you start _deciding_ things – whether you're moving a mockup around, just tweaking a document, or responding to your reports by re-justifying why an organizational change is already set in stone, you're making decisions on the fly at the expense of validating the feedback you're recieving.
+You've now **devolved** your feedback meeting into a **Surprise Ad-hoc Decision Meeting.** This devolution is often unintentional and tends to be exacerbated by an _unrecognized power dynamic_.

-This devolution is often unintentional and the result of an unrecognized power dynamic.
-Keeping a feedback meeting from devolving requires the powerful voices in the room to stay aware of the power they wield when they speak up, and requires them to make sure the presenter feels _safe_ to simply _receive_ even the most incisive, earthshaking feedback.
+(I have a feeling this section alone might need its own article.)

+Okay, it's time for our last (and rarest) meeting type.

 ## Decision Meetings